 Unfortunately most of the engravings at the main site are very obscured, but a little bit further along there’s a clearer engraving of a goanna.
 Across the multiple sections there is a goanna, greater glider, two birds, two emus, a wallaby or large tiger quoll and some figures.

-The trail continues to ascend for another kilometre after the engraving site, through tall eucalpyt and casuarina forest,
+The trail continues to ascend for another kilometre after the engraving site, through tall eucalpyt and casuarina forest.
+Just off the track is another trig station – TS1013 BOBBIN is also partly dismantled, with about half its stone cairn remaining.

-The descent, once it starts after 2.6km is quite steep, as the track – the original road down to Bobbin Head – zig-zags down the end of the ridge.
+The descent quickly starts to get steeper as the track – which is the original road down to Bobbin Head – zig-zags down the end of the ridge.
 There’s occasional views of Cowan Creek below.

 Just before the bottom, the service trail loop back to the north but is blocked with a tall fence; the walking track continues straight ahead.
 It’s pretty steep with a bit of easy rock scrambling at the top, before it reaches the Warrimoo Track.